 Project O&M activities in the annual FPP are regionally coordinated through FPOM, which includes representatives from the Corps, BPA, NOAA Fisheries, USFWS, State fish agencies, regional Tribes, and other interested parties (see current list in section 2.3.3).

-The printed FPP is published annually on or about March 1 and is effective year-round, though revisions may be approved through FPOM at any time.
+The annual FPP goes into effect each year starting on March 1 and is effective year-round, though revisions may be approved through FPOM at any time.
 Proposed revisions are presented in an FPP Change Form with a description and justification for the change that is submitted to the relevant District Operations biologist for consideration by the Corps.
 The Corps will submit Change Forms to FPOM for a minimum of two weeks to review and provide feedback to the Corps POC.
 Approved Change Forms will be finalized with comments received and a record of final action, then incorporated into the current year’s online FPP.
 The Corps will provide FPP changes to TMT as necessary for use as part of the overall river operation plan.
 Sections dealing with special operational requirements will also be included in the annual Water Management Plan.

 FPOM Memorandum of Coordination (MOC)